HexHive/ViDeZZo/docs/IntraMessageDependenciesManuals.md

 internal-unions (we can regard multiple object types as exgernal-unions), we do a under-approximation.
 We try to use a more concrete type (pointer, flag, or constant) for a field.

+4. Merge results from multiple VMMs

+4.1 FIELD_FLAG

+4.1.1 If we could extract more precise bit-aware information from other VMMs, we try to merge this information to be more precise.
+An extreme case would be "each bit are independent".

+4.1.2 We keep the more precise existing results.